digiscot/digiscot-website/pages/evolution/digital-pioneers/grampian-ha.md

 facebook-url: https://en-gb.facebook.com/GrampianHousingAssociation/
 permalink: /evolution/digital-pioneers/grampian-ha/
 ---

-We at SCVO Digital Team like to digitally inspire and be inspired!
-So what better way to do that than to find out what’s going on digitally in the third sector and to share it with you!

-Let’s hear from Grampian Housing Association Chief Executive, Neil Clapperton on how he and the organisation are embracing the latest in digital to the benefit of their staff, housing and tenants.

 ![Grampian Housing Assocation](digiscot.github.io/images/digital-pioneers/GHANeilClapperton.jpg){:height="222px" width="400px"} ![Grampian Housing Assocation](digiscot.github.io/images/digital-pioneers/GHAoffice.png){:height="222px" width="400px"} ![Grampian Housing Assocation](digiscot.github.io/images/digital-pioneers/GHAstaff.jpg){:height="222px" width="400px"}

 ### Tell us about Grampian Housing Association!